SujalNeupane9/English-to-Nepali-translation/README.md

 ### Code overview

-- English_to_Nepali_translation.ipynb: Contains code for training the seq2seq model and performing English to Nepali translations.
+- **English_to_Nepali_translation.ipynb**: Contains code for training the seq2seq model and performing English to Nepali translations.

 ### Example